jcolinhill/pyilc/README.md

 If you want to preserve or deproject a new component whose SED you can parametrize, you should do the following:

 * Add a string specifying your component to the list COMP_TYPES in `pyilc/input.py`
 * Add the SED to `fg.py` by following the implementation of any of the other components.
 Note that you will have to specify the SED both for delta-function passbands and the SED that should be integrated over a passband for the actual-passbands case.
-Note that as the maps are always read in in $\mu\mathrm{K}_{\mathrm{CMB}}$ you may need to convert from specific intensity to temperature units with the conversion function dBnudT(nu).
+Note that as the internal SED computations in `fg.py` are all done in units of $\mu\mathrm{K}_{\mathrm{CMB}}$, you may need to convert from specific intensity to temperature units with the conversion function dBnudT(nu).
+(As stated above, your input frequency maps to the code itself should all be in units of K_CMB -- yes, this differs from the internal computations in `fg.py', for primarily legacy-code-related reasons.)

 ## Output structure